 In 1897, Old Tooele Hospital started out as a family house.
 In 1913 it was transformed into what was known as the Country Poor House, where the elderly and those who had special needs were taken care of.
 By 1953, the building had changed once again into the Old Tooele Hospital which featured improved accommodation for patients, the added benefit of individual bathrooms and a dedicated morgue.
 Before it was closed down in 2001, the hospital made its name by being the filming spot for Stephen King’s The Stand.

 Over the years, Old Tooele Hospital has been the site of a multitude of hauntings and various reports of paranormal activity.
-An Alzheimer patient known as Wes is said to haunt the hospital, with his favourite site being the room he was admitted to when he was alive.
+An Alzheimer patient known as Wes is said to haunt the hospital, with his favorite site being the room he was admitted to when he was alive.
 Many other ghostly characters have been sighted in the hospital, including a young child and Samuel F. Lee himself – the man who originally built the house for him and his family in 1897.

 9. Alton Mental Health Hospital, Illinois

-Many people today – including staff, patients and visitors – have reported hearing unusual noises, from doors randomly slamming shut to undecipherable whisperings.
+Many people today – including staff, patients, and visitors – have reported hearing unusual noises, from doors randomly slamming shut to undecipherable whisperings.
 One of the creepiest reports comes from a nurse who was on duty and heard someone ask, “Who’s that?”
 She turned around to respond and discovered that there was no one there and no one had been in the building at the time.
 Later that day the exact same thing happened in the same place to a second nurse.

-Since this facility is still a hospital today, tours are strictly forbidden, but people who have taken photos onsite whilst visiting patients have reportedly caught images of orbs with the pained face of a human male on the front.
+Since this facility is still a hospital today, tours are strictly forbidden, but people who have taken photos on site whilst visiting patients have reportedly caught images of orbs with the pained face of a human male on the front.

 8. Danvers State Lunatic Asylum, Massachusetts

-Often referred to today as “the Witches’ Castle on the Hill”, Danvers State Lunatic Asylum was built in 1878 on a site which was originally in Salem Village – the first actual location of the Salem witch trials in 1962.
+Often referred to today as “the Witches’ Castle on the Hill”, Danvers State Lunatic Asylum was built in 1878 on a site which was originally in Salem Village – the first actual location of the Salem Witch Trials in 1962.
 When it started out, Danvers was renowned for its modern treatments and superb patient care, but it wasn’t long before the asylum fell victim to lack of funding, overstaffing and over-population which caused it to deteriorate into something more akin to a concentration camp.

 Between 1940 and 1950, the facility housed more than 2,000 patients in a building which was designed to house 600.
 Patients became haggard and ghostly, often left in complete isolation for days on end.
 Things were so bad that dead patients would go unnoticed for days, if not weeks.
 In 1992, Danvers State Lunatic Asylum was closed down, demolished and renovated into the set of apartments it is today.